-Outer Continental Shelf Title V Operating Permit
+Outer Continental Shelf Air Permit-

-New England Wind 1

-Park City Wind, LLC
+New England Wind 1Park City Wind, LLC

 Offshore Renewable Wind Energy Development Project

-EPA Permit Number: OCS-R1-07-TV
+EPA Permit Number: OCS-R1-07

-Pursuant to the provisions of Sections 328 and title V of the Clean Air Act ("CAA") and the Code of Federal Regulations ("C.F.R.")
-Title 40, Part 55 which incorporates by reference 310 CMR 7.00: Appendix C, the United States Environmental Protection Agency Region 1 ("EPA") is proposing to issue an Outer Continental Shelf ("OCS") title V air quality operating permit to Park City Wind LLC's ("PCW") New England Wind 1 ("NEW1") offshore renewable wind energy development project.
-This permit would authorize PCW to operate up to 62 wind turbine generators ("WTGs") and up to 2 Electrical Service Platforms ("ESPs"), all of which are located within federal waters on the OCS, specifically located within the Bureau of Ocean Energy Management ("BOEM") Renewable Energy Lease Area OCS-A 0534 and potentially occupying a portion of the currently identified BOEM Lease Area OCS-A 0501 in the Massachusetts Wind Energy Area.
+Pursuant to the provisions of Section 328 of the Clean Air Act ("CAA") and the Code of Federal Regulations ("C.F.R.")
+Title 40, Part 55, the United States Environmental Protection Agency Region 1 ("EPA") is proposing to issue issue an Outer Continental Shelf ("OCS") air quality permit to construct and operate Park City Wind LLC's ("PCW") New England Wind 1 proposed offshore renewable wind energy development project.
+This permit authorizes PCW-would be authorized to construct up to 62 wind turbine generators ("WTGs") and up to 2 Electrical Service Platforms ("ESPs"), all of which would be located within federal waters on the OCS, specifically located within the Bureau of Ocean Energy Management ("BOEM") Renewable Energy Lease Area OCS-A 0534 and potentially occupying a portion of the currently identified BOEM Lease Area OCS-A 0501 in the Massachusetts Wind Energy Area.

-The operation of the windfarm would be subject to the attached permit conditions and permit limitations.
-This permit is effective on XXX, unless review is requested on the permit in accordance with 40 C.F.R. § 124.19 or 40 CFR 71.11(I) and shall expire on XXX (aka 5 years after effective date).
+The construction and operation of the windfarm would be are subject to the attached permit conditions and permit limitations.
+Once the final This permit is issued, it would be effective 33 days after service of notice of the final permit decision May 18, 2024, unless review is requested on the permit in accordance with 40 C.F.R. § 124.19, or, if no comments are received requesting a change in the draft permit, the final permit shall be effective immediately upon its issuance and shall remain in effect until it is surrendered to the EPA.
 This permit does not relieve Park City Wind, LLC from the obligation to comply with applicable state and federal air pollution control rules and regulations.